-For work, entertainment, and communication, I use a Samsung computer (Windows 7) and iPhone 7 (iOS 12).
+For work, entertainment, and communication, I use a Samsung computer (Windows) and iPhone 7.
 Previously, I had a MacBook.
 One day I’d like to return to macOS.
 For this article, I tested these iOS content managers mainly on my Windows 7-based laptop.
 My teammate JP is on a MacBook Pro and has some experience using iPhone transfer apps as well, so he will share some of his opinions as well.

-My goal is to examine iTunes alternatives for Windows and Mac and help you find the best software that you can rely on to improve your data transferring experience.
+My goal is to examine all popular iPhone managers available and help you find the best software that you can rely on to improve your data transferring experience.
 I hope that my review will help you choose a program that works best for you, enabling you to manage and transfer your music, movies, TV shows, books, notes, messages, contacts and apps in a more straightforward way.

 Disclaimer: The opinions in this review are all our own.
 No software developers or merchants mentioned in this post have any influence on our testing process, nor do they get any editorial input in the content.
 None of them actually know that we are putting together this review before we post it here on SoftwareHow.

 While iTunes was considered to be the classic program for managing iPhone data, there were a lot of users who aren’t comfortable with it. iTunes often came under criticism because it’s slow, especially on Windows, and for a lack of interesting features.
 It also limited the number of file formats you can upload and is unable to save several backups.